tonymm81/table_project/README.md

 ## version 124
 - pythonserver is working now quite good and there was some bug, what was related to save the json to file.
 I have to test it more, but now it seems to work.

+## version 125
+- upload the server next files: motorcontrol.py and save_to_file.py and pythonserver.
+- I add the logic what should control the table adjusment. next step is build it to react native

+- I finally manage to find that bug, what causes the old devices shown in python saved devices.json file.
+No it should be fixed because I find the root cause of this.

+- I update the table measurement funktion to little bit stabilier, so the measurement should not change so much

+- Now the table adjusment is working from phone react native.
+Next step is integrade that save and load settings to react native.